Find Schools

 • Drive ambulances or assist ambulance drivers in transporting sick, injured, or convalescent persons.

-These are the skills Ambulance Drivers and Attendants say are the most useful in their careers:
+Below is a list of the skills most Ambulance Drivers and Attendants say are important on the job.

 Service Orientation: Actively looking for ways to help people.